quentinbutler/quentinbutler/README.md

 #### Software

-Okta / Jamf / Google Workspace / Slack / Meraki / + More
+Okta / Jamf / Google Workspace / Slack / Meraki

 #### Languages

-Bash / Python
+A sprinkle of bash and python

 <!---